dA505819/pac_probability/README.md

 # pac_probability

-pac_probability is a packaged developed to calculate and plot gaussian, binomial and general probabilitiy distribution.
+pac_probability is a package developed to calculate and plot gaussian, binomial and general probabilitiy distribution.
 It is published on python package index(PyPi).

 ## Setup